Little 500: Fall Series

 Indiana University Student Foundation, as well as Riders Council, a group of students that make up the rules committee for the race, also offer fall events for students to participate in.
 They also offer skills clinics.
 Events in the Fall Series include ITTs, Street Sprints, CycloCross and Tuesday Night Race Series.
 Fall Series results do not count toward Little 500.

 Tuesday Night Race Series

-Each night is broken up into three events.
-Scratch races, in which the men will compete ten laps and the women eight.
-Points Races, in which points are awarded every five laps of a predetermined overall number of laps.
-The top four riders on the ‘points lap’ receive points: 5, 3, 2, and 1 for 1st through 4th.
-The winner is the one with the most points at the end of the race.
-The men ride twenty laps and the women ride fifteen.
-The third event consists of Miss-N-Out Heats.
+Each night is broken up into three events, all based on standard UCI track cycling formats.